-The Unique Identification Authority of India is a statutory authority established under the provisions of the Aadhaar Act, 2016 on 12 July 2016 by the Government of India, under the Ministry of Electronics and Information Technology (MeitY).
+1. Background of UIDAIThe Unique Identification Authority of India is a statutory authority established under the provisions of the Aadhaar Act, 2016 on 12 July 2016 by the Government of India, under the Ministry of Electronics and Information Technology (MEITY).
 Prior to its establishment as a statutory authority, UIDAI was functioning as an attached office of NITI Aayog.
-Vide its gazette notification the Government revised the allocation of business rules to attach the UIDAI to the MeitY.
+Vide its gazette notification, the Government revised the allocation of business rules to attach the UIDAI to the MEITY

-- To develop policy, procedure and system for issuing Aadhaar number to individuals, who request for same by submitting their demographic information and biometric information by undergoing process of enrolment.
+- To develop policy, procedure and system for issuing Aadhaar number to individuals, who request for the same by submitting their demographic information and biometric information by undergoing a process of enrolment.

-- Ensure availability, scalability and resilience of the technology infrastructure.
+- To ensure availability, scalability and resilience of the technology infrastructure.

-- To ensure compliance of Aadhaar Act by all individual and agencies
+- To ensure compliance with Aadhaar Act by all individual and agencies

 Enrolment and Update

-Grievances at UIDAI are received through the following modes:
+7. Grievances Redressal of UIDAIGrievances at UIDAI are received through the following modes:

 UIDAI Contact Centre